NullVoxPopuli/ember-jsqr/tests/dummy/app/templates/docs/testing.md

 # Testing

 Mocking media devices in testing is almost impossible.
-We make the assumption we're making is that browser vendors are doing their job to ensure that all the existing JS APIs work, and that we don't need to test them.
+The assumption we're making is that browser vendors are doing their job to ensure that all the existing JS APIs work, and that we don't need to test them.